astronomer/airflow-guides/guides/airflow-azure-data-factory-integration.md

 ### Hooks

 We recommend using Airflow hooks when interacting with any external system.
 Hooks are used as a way to abstract the methods you would use against a source system.
-Airflow does not currently have built-in hooks for ADF, but they have been developed and can be found on [Github](https://github.com/flvndh/airflow/blob/issue/10995/azure-data-factory/airflow/providers/microsoft/azure/hooks/azure_data_factory.py).

-It is likely that these will be merged into the Airflow project soon, but in the meantime, you can always import them separately, which is what we do in the example below.
+The Microsoft Azure Airflow provider has an [Azure Data Factory hook](https://github.com/apache/airflow/blob/master/airflow/providers/microsoft/azure/hooks/azure_data_factory.py) that is the easiest way to interact with ADF from your Airflow DAG.

-These hooks build off of the `azure-mgmt-datafactory` Python package; since this is used under the hood, [this](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-python) resource on interacting with ADF using Python could be helpful for determining parameter names, etc.
+This hook builds off of the `azure-mgmt-datafactory` Python package; since this is used under the hood, [this](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-python) resource on interacting with ADF using Python could be helpful for determining parameter names, etc.

 It is worth noting that you could also use the ADF API directly to run a pipeline or perform some other operations.
 Even though we don't recommend this method over using hooks, it is still helpful to understand how the [API](https://docs.microsoft.com/en-us/rest/api/datafactory/v1/data-factory-data-factory) works when developing a DAG that interacts with ADF since the API is used under the hood.

 ### Operators

-There is currently no published Azure Data Factory operator, although given that hooks have been developed we expect that an operator will not be far behind.
-You could make your own ADF operator that builds off of the hooks mentioned above.
+There is currently no published Azure Data Factory operator, although given that a hook has been developed we expect that an operator will not be far behind.
+You could make your own ADF operator that builds off of the hook mentioned above.
 Or you can use the PythonOperator and build your own function that suits your use case; this is the method we show in the example below.

 ## Example